Victoriaoso/osticket-prereqs/README.md

 <img src="https://i.imgur.com/rumjMZo.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After I set up the Virtual Machine VM for osTicket withnin a Resource Group in Azure, then login to remote desktop with the IP address of the VM created.
+After I set up the Virtual Machine VM for osTicket within a Resource Group in Azure, then login to remote desktop with the IP address of the VM created.
 The installation of IIS (Internet Information services) in windows is to configure IIS through the control panel, enable IIS CGI and common HTTP features for IIS to be effective.
 I checked to confirmed the update with 127.0.0.1
 </p>
 <br />